johnsto/goserve/README.md

 * GZip compression
 * Logging

-If you want anything more (or less!) than this, then you may want to consider writing your own - Go makes it [ridiculously simple](https://code.google.com/p/go-wiki/wiki/HttpStaticFiles) to serve static files out-of-the-box.
-For everything else, [Martini](http://martini.codegangsta.io) is worth a good look.
+If you want anything more (or less!) than this, then you may want to consider writing your own - Go makes it [ridiculously simple](https://github.com/golang/go/wiki/HttpStaticFiles) to serve static files out-of-the-box.

 ## Performance